By BRIGITTE ROZARIO

 It is a great way to coach the younger ones and help them in their own lives.

-Joseph Tan, chief executive officer of Leaderonomics Good Monday, says that mentoring is sometimes called coaching, bridging the generation divide, or even talent management.
+Joseph Tan, Leaderonomics faculty trainer, says that mentoring is sometimes called coaching, bridging the generation divide, or even talent management.

 “It’s called different names in different companies, but the essence is the same – how to ensure the passing on of the baton from the older to the younger, how to make sure that the ideals or the aspirations of the company or family don’t just fade away with the passing generation,” he says.